spook/init-service/README.md

-    add     - Create (define) the service on the system remove  - Makes service unknown to the system; will stop and disable first status  - Displays the status of the service is-started - Check if the service is running now (use in scripts) is-enabled - Check if the service is enabled to start at boot (use in scripts)
+    add     - Create (define) the service on the system remove  - Makes service unknown to the system; will stop and disable first status  - Displays the status of the service is-running - Check if running now (use in scripts) is-enabled - Check if enabled at boot (use in scripts)

   General Options:
     -h --help     Show this usage help